jkmartindale/diplomacy-scraping/README.md

 # diplomacy-scraping
-vDiplomacy Web scraper built for a temporarily private project
+vDiplomacy Web scraper built for a private project.